 - Format: non-timed, self-supported reliability trial with overnight camping

 - Navigation: The route will be supplied electronically before the event.
 The course is not marked, you are responsible for your own navigation.

 - Bikes: mountain bikes & gravel bikes (e-bikes are allowed, but we cannot guarantee charging points) with a minimum recommended tire size of 40mm, which must be in good working order

-- Terrain: Singletrack, gravel paths, forestry roads, public roads, cycle paths and terrain without an obvious route choice
+- Terrain: Singletrack, gravel paths, forestry roads, public roads and cycle paths

-- Camping: We provide a suitable place to pitch your tent with other riders, toilets and a very basic shower, drinking water supply, catering.
+- Camping: We provide a suitable place to pitch your tent with other riders, toilets, drinking water supply and catering.
 There are no other facilities (shop etc.) on site.

-- Food: Riders will be provided with a complimentary evening meal by Winston Churchill Venison.
-Vegetarian, vegan and gluten-free version are available on request (please let us know when you sign up).
+- Food: Riders will be provided with a complimentary evening meal and breakfast.
+Vegetarian, vegan and gluten-free food is available on request (please let us know when you sign up).
 You need to bring your own bowl, mug, fork and spoon.